OpenSourceBrain/Documentation/source/OSBv2/Overview.md

 (applications)=
 ## Applications

-Workspaces can be opened in any of the supported OSBv2 applications:
+OSBv2 integrates a number of applications for use by researchers, and workspaces can be opened in any of the supported OSBv2 applications:

 - [NWB Explorer](https://nwbexplorer.opensourcebrain.org): for the interactive exploration/visualisation of the contents of [Neurodata Without Borders](https://nwb.org) files
 - [NetPyNE](https://netpyne.org): a graphical user interface for the construction and simulation of neuroscience models